Wagner, Wieland

 GRAVE LOCATION Bayreuth, Bayern: Stadtfriedhof

-During the war he still visited Hitler in Berlin.
-He avoided entering the army as a soldier by becoming a deputy civilian leader at the Bayreuth sattelite (Aussenlager) of the Flossenbürg concentration camp.
-After the war he told his children that he hadn't been a supporter of the nazis.
+During the Second World War he still visited Hitler in Berlin.
+He avoided entering the army as a soldier by becoming a deputy civilian leader at the Institut für physikalische Forschung in Bayreuth in 1944.
+This research institute was also a satellite (Aussenlager in German) of the Flossenbürg concentration camp.
+It was founded by Bodo Lafferentz, who had married his sister Verena in 1943.
+There he developed models of stage sets and stage lightning systems, assisted by the prisoner Hans Imhof.
+After the war he was classified as a 'Mitläufer' (follower) in 1948 and he told his children that his mother Winifred had been a supporter of the nazis but that he hadn't.

-Together with his brother Wolfgang he became festival director of the Festspiele in Bayreuth when the festival reopened in 1951.
-As a stage director and a designer he introduced a new style to the opera's that had mostly been performed in the way that Richard Wagner had created them in the previous century.
+Together with his brother Wolfgang he became festival director of the Festspiele in Bayreuth when the festival reopened in 1951, replacing their mother Winifred who was blamed for the close connections with the nazis.
+As stage director and designer, he introduced a new style to the operas that had mostly been performed in the exact way that Richard Wagner had created them in the previous century.
 His 1951 version of "Parsifal" was staged for a long time in Bayreuth.
 Apart from Bayreuth he worked in Naples, London, Paris and other cities.

 Family